rajrasane04/OneShot_Notes-C_Prog/README.md

 # OneShot_Notes-C_Prog

 This repository contains comprehensive notes and practice programs for revising C programming concepts.
-It is designed to help students quickly review the fundamentals of C programming before starting more advanced topics such as Data Structures.
+It is designed to help a individual quickly review the fundamentals of C programming before starting more advanced topics such as Data Structures.

 ## Contents